 Scholarly Commons Citation

 Salop, Steven C., "Analysis of Foreclosure in the EC Guidelines on Vertical Restraints" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1517.
+1517.